pynch-tv/Nexa/README.md

 ![Untitled](https://github.com/pynch-tv/Nexa/assets/4082369/706e5937-f695-43aa-a806-421ad1c345d0)

-HTTP and the web have become the lingua-franca in the ICT world and have found their entry in the broadcast world as well.
-But not all machines in the broadcast world (old and new) want to expose such an HTTP interface to the outside world: not part of the offering, not to make it easy to interface with and stay within the product family (vendor lock-in).

 Nexa provides an HTTP RESTful OpenAPI on top of existing audio video production servers - made for the broadcast integrators and programmers.

 <br/>
 <table style="background-color:red;padding:6px;border-radius:3px;">